Women's African Volleyball Club Championship

 The Women's African Volleyball Clubs Championship is an international women's club volleyball competition organized by the African Volleyball Confederation.
 It is Africa's most important continental women's club volleyball competition and was first contested in 1986.
 It was not held for a few years during the 1990s, but tournaments have been held yearly since 1997.

 Winners of the competition qualified as continental champions for the FIVB Volleyball Women's Club World Championship between 2010 and 2014.
+Starting from 2024 the winner is once again qualified for the Club World Championship.